aaronmarr/aaronmarr.github.io/_posts/2025-08-04-setting-up-fedora-for-audio-production.md

 Save and exit from `nano` (`CTRL+O` then `CTRL+X`):

-Finally, update the system desktop entries and icons using:
+Next, update the system desktop entries and icons using:

 ```
 kbuildsycoca5
 gtk-update-icon-cache ~/.local/share/icons/hicolor/
 ```

-Now Bitwig should be available in the application launcher.

-Clean up temporary files:
+Finally, clean up temporary files:

 ```bash
 cd ~
 rm -rf ~/bitwig-extract
 ```

-At this point you can use Bitwig.
+At this point you can use Bitwig, and it should be available in the application launcher.
+If you would like to find out how to configure the system for performance, and set up `yabridge` for VST plugins, please read on!

 ## System Optimization